kedacore/keda-docs/content/docs/2.1/scalers/influxdb.md

 availability = "v2.1+"
 maintainer = "Community"
-description = "Scale applications based on InfluxDB queries"
+description = "Scale applications based on InfluxDB queries" go_file = "influxdb_scaler"
 +++

 ### Trigger Specification

-This specification describes the `InfluxDB` trigger that scales based on the results of a flux query.
+This specification describes the `influxdb` trigger that scales based on the results of a InfluxDB query.

 ```yaml
 triggers: